Stan Stasiak: St. Louis Wrestling Club (1975)

-In February 1975, Stasiak began wrestling for the St. Louis, Missouri, United States-based St. Louis Wrestling Club, where he regularly appeared on its television show Wrestling at the Chase.
+In February 1975, Stasiak began wrestling for the St. Louis Wrestling Club, where he regularly appeared on its television show Wrestling at the Chase.
 His repeat opponents included Pat O'Connor, Édouard Carpentier, and Red Bastien.
 In October 1975, Stasiak unsuccessfully challenged visiting WWWF Heavyweight Champion Bruno Sammartino.
 Stasiak left St. Louis in December 1975, with his final match being a loss to Terry Funk in the Kiel Auditorium.

-Maple Leaf Wrestling (1974-1978)
+Maple Leaf Wrestling (1974–1978)

 In July 1974 he began to wrestle for Frank Tunney's Ontario promotion, Maple Leaf Wrestling, he fought Tiger Jeet Singh for the Asian title at Maple Leaf Gardens.
 During the match The Sheik attacked Singh causing Stasiak to lose.
 From there Stasiak went into a series of matches with The Sheik for the NWA United States Heavyweight Championship.
 Stasiak's popularity rose as fans discovered that he was indeed a Canadian.
 Later on he fought Jack Brisco for the NWA World Heavyweight Championship in 1975, Terry Funk for the NWA World Heavyweight Championship in 1976, Superstar Billy Graham WWWF Heavyweight Championship in 1977 and Nick Bockwinkel for the AWA World Heavyweight Championship in 1978.

 Georgia Championship Wrestling (1976)

-In January 1976, Stasiak began wrestling for the Atlanta, Georgia, United States-based Georgia Championship Wrestling promotion.
+In January 1976, Stasiak began wrestling for the Atlanta-based Georgia Championship Wrestling promotion.
 He regularly teamed with other heels such as Abdullah the Butcher, Moondog Mayne, and The Spoiler.
 In March 1976, Stasiak defeated Dick Slater to win the NWA Macon Heavyweight Championship.
 He lost the title to Mr. Wrestling II the following month.
 In September 1976, Stasiak and Killer Brooks unsuccessfully challenged The Black Bombers for the NWA Georgia Tag Team Championship.
 Stasiak left Georgia Championship Wrestling in October 1976.